Furnace Repair Checklist

 - Make sure the button is on “heat” instead of “off” or “cool.”

 - Ensure the program is set to the right day and time and is set to “run.”
 If you’re having a hard time overriding the setting, adjust the temperature by using the up/down arrows and pressing the “hold” button.
-This will cause the heater to ignite if thermostat scheduling is trouble.
+This will cause the furnace to ignite if thermostat is causing trouble.

 - Increase the temperature setting to 5 degrees above what the room temperature currently is.